kundan22197/Car-Rental-System/README.md

 return date and time.
 The Customers can use upto one discount coupon to their final bill.
 Customers who have a Corporate account will be by default given a certain fixed % discount in their final invoice

+In the first part of the project, the focus was on designing a suitable relational schema that can be used to store the data in the system.
+In the second part of the project, we then built a web-accessible frontend that will allow users to use the service via their browsers.